christian-fei/minimal-analytics/README.md

 the client uses `parcel` as a asset bundler.

-you can run a build of the dashboard, the output will be in `dashboard/dist` and served from `http://127.0.0.1:8080`
+you can run a build of the dashboard, the output will be in `dashboard/dist` and served from `http://127.0.0.1:8080` when starting the server

 ```
 cd dashboard
 npm run build
 ```

-# running with npm
+# start minimal-analytics - with npm

 Set the environment variables `STATS_BASE_URL` and `SITE_BASE_URL` and run `npm start`, e.g.